blak3r/treadspan/README.md

 ## Contributors Welcome

-- Would love some donations, spent at least $200 on an IOS Developer Account to publish to appstore, and evaluating hardware options.
-(Not to mention probably 50 hours of development)
+- Add support for more treadmill brands.
 - Port the iOS App to Android.
 (AI tools should be able to do most of it)
-- The serial port version is likely out of reach for someone who has never used a breadboard before.
-If someone wanted to sell assembled boards hardware for novices i'll gladly link you!
+- If someone wanted to sell preprogrammed Lily-Go T-Displays -or- sell special hardware versions (such as those with an RTC so wifi isn't needed) or one with serial port passthrough for non bluetooth solutions.
+I'd link to your store.
-- Someone to document the full process of getting XCode setup, a developer certificate, how to put the phone into developer mode.
+- Non-technical folks, help spread the news on reddit and other social media sites.

 ## FAQS